2021 Major League Baseball postseason: (AL2) Houston Astros vs. (NL3) Atlanta Braves

 This was the first World Series played entirely in the South.
-The Astros and Braves had previously met in the postseason five times, in the NLDS when the Astros were still a National League team.
+The Astros and Braves had previously met in the postseason five times, all of which were in the NLDS when the Astros were still a National League team.
 Of those five series, the Braves won three (1997, 1999, and 2001) while the Astros won two (2004 and 2005).
 The Braves defeated the Astros in six games, capturing their first World Series title since 1995.

-The Braves took Game 1 in Houston to gain the home field advantage, while the Astros took Game 2 to tie the series.
-In Atlanta, the Braves shut out the Astros in Game 3, and defeated them by one run in Game 4 to go up three games to one.
-The Astros rallied to win Game 5 to send the series back to Houston, but the Braves would shut out the Astros in a blowout win to capture the title.
+Jorge Soler and Adam Duvall both homered for the Braves as they stole Game 1 on the road.
+The Astros blew out the Braves in Game 2 to even the series headed to Atlanta.
+Ian Anderson and the Braves’ bullpen pitched a no-hitter through seven innings as they shut out the Astros 2–0 to regain the series lead in Game 3.
+In Game 4, the Astros led 2–0 after the top of the sixth, but the Braves rallied with three unanswered runs from home runs from Soler and Dansby Swanson to win and take a 3–1 series lead.
+In Game 5, the Braves jumped out to a big early lead, but the Astros rallied to win and send the series back to Houston.
+However, Soler, Swanson and Freddie Freeman all homered as the Braves blew out the Astros in Game 6 to clinch the championship.
+This was the third consecutive World Series won by the National League.